afr5057/RAAW_data_group/README.md

 *The final tables or collections that will be used in the production database.

 ### Load
-* All datasets were loaded as tables in Mongo DB
+* All datasets were loaded in Mongo DB as the following tables
   * Stock - All
   * CPI
   * GDP